-In this tutorial, you will learn how to write a simple program to print the message “Hello World” to standard console output.
-You will learn how to compile a Java program, and how to run the compiled code.
+In this tutorial, you will learn how to write a simple Java program that prints “Hello World” to the console.
+You will also discover how to compile your Java code and run the resulting program.

 “Hello World!”
 Program

-As a prerequisite, let us make sure that our environment is ready to compile and run Java code.
-If Java is not installed, follow the instructions to Install Java in your computer.
+Before we begin, ensure that your environment is set up to compile and run Java programs.
+If Java is not already installed, please follow the instructions to Install Java on your computer.

 Writing HelloWorld.java